Search

 Emotional Roller Coaster

 Please note that the following timeline is a rough estimation of the emotional experiences you may have post-op.
 That said, every recovery process is unique.
-Depending on the amount of procedures you undergo, your general health (both physical and mental) going into surgery, the type of support you recieve and other factors, the symptoms and timelines listed below may vary:
+Depending on the amount of procedures you undergo, your general health (both physical and mental) going into surgery, the type of support you receive, and other factors, the symptoms and timelines listed below may vary:

 • The Day of Surgery: Tired, ‘out of it’, sleeping a lot